gaps-closure/hal/daemon/README.md

 ## HAL Configuration file
 The HAL configuration files have two main sections:

-- The device section, which  specifies the addresses, communication modes and device paths configuration for each HAL interface.
+- **devices-spec**, which specifies the addresses, communication modes and device paths configuration for each HAL interface.
-- The map section has the halmap routing rules, where each rule specifies a unidirectional link with a *from_* and *to_* field with the HAL Interface ID and the packet's tag value.
+- **halmap** routing rules for each allowed unidirectional link, with *from_* and *to_* fields for the HAL Interface ID and the packet's tag value.

 The [test directory](../test/) has examples of configuration files (with a .cfg) extension.